11 JUL 2019

-The 66th Cannes Lions Festival of Creativity is over.
-But the trends and learnings identified in the south of France are going to be relevant for the next 12 months and beyond.
+The 66th Cannes Lions International Festival of Creativity is over.
+But the trends and insights we identified in the south of France will be relevant for the next 12 months and beyond.

-We can distill our learnings from the week into five key trends:
+We have summarized our learnings for brands from the week in five key trends:

-1. We’re entering a golden age of audio (and multisensory experiences)
+1. We are entering a golden age of hearing (and multi-sensory experiences)

 Data is everywhere.
-Every time we click online, turn on our phone, or make a transaction, we leave a data footprint.
-But while brands are getting better at using this data, they are also recognizing that it is useless without the right creative approach.
-Data provides the context and information we need to make an informed decision, but creativity – the human response to how we can apply this data in the real world – is what makes campaigns cut through.
+Every time we click online, turn on our phone, or conduct a transaction, we leave a data footprint.
+But while brands are getting better at leveraging this data, they are also realizing that it is useless without the right creative approach.
+Data provides the context and information brands need to make an informed decision about their marketing activities.
+But creativity - the human response to how we apply this data in the real world - is the real key to campaign success.

 3. Human connections are the most powerful

-The ‘rediscovery’ of creativity represents a marked shift away from the obsession with data for data’s sake.
-The smartest brands know they are not just talking to faceless ‘consumers’.
-As Sublime COO Andrew Buckman explained in the MediaCom Suite, “people can identify and go on a journey in adverts that use real people”.
+The "rediscovery" of creativity represents a clear departure from data madness for the sake of data.
+Smart brands know that they are not only talking to faceless "consumers".
+As Sublime COO Andrew Buckman explained in the MediaCom Suite, "people can identify with advertisements that feature real people."

-In recent years, we’ve heard a lot about the importance of purpose.
-But in 2019, brands are being encouraged to take real action, and for good reason.
-According to Unilever CEO Alan Jope, 91% of millennials would switch brands for one which champions a cause.
-What’s more, 64% of global consumers say they choose brands because of their stand on social issues.
-The trouble is, not all brands are getting it right.
+We have heard a lot about the importance of goals in recent years.
+But in 2019, brands are being asked to take specific operational measures for good reason.
+According to Alan Jope, CEO of Unilever, 91% of millennials would switch to brands that advocate socially relevant issues.
+In addition, 64% of consumers worldwide say they choose brands because of their clear stance on social issues.
+The problem with this is that not all brands get it right.